Ax8457/WriteUPs/ECW2025/AliceInTheRansomLand/README.md

 5d820e7bbb4e4bc266629cadfa474365
 ````

 <p aling="justofy">Keeping in mind the scenario and the title of the challenge, the second malware must be the one which performs encryption and prints ransomware message.
-Using sritng and grep on the malware it's possible ti retreive the wallet address of ransom and the name of the ransom group responsible of the compromission:</p>
+Using srings and grep on the malware, it's possible to retreive the wallet address of ransom and the name of the ransomware group responsible of the compromission:</p>

 ````bash
 strings susqoUH.exe | grep -C 20 'ransomware'